The closest thing I have to a tradition on this blog is this Christmas day offering.

 For a child has been born for us, a son given to us; authority rests upon his shoulders; and he is named Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

 His authority shall grow continually, and there shall be endless peace for the throne of David and his kingdom.
 He will establish and uphold it with justice and with righteousness from this time onward and forevermore.

 No, not “all the boots of the tramping warriors” or “all the garments rolled in blood” have been burned as fuel just yet.
 But I do believe there will be a day when both the weapons and the uniforms of war will be obsolete.
 I think that’s why I like “Happy Christmas” so much: it simultaneously acknowledges the reality of evil in the world and reminds us, with Isaiah, to hope for – and actively strive for – a better future.
 A war-free future.

 Our sisters and brothers in Israel/Palestine, Syria, Afghanistan, and so many other places, know all too well that war isn’t over.
+This year we’ve become inescapably aware that there is a war of sorts on our streets with police killing and humiliating Black folks.
+(I know this has been going on for 400+ years.
+But this year our reaction to that war feels different.)
 I’m convinced the Prince of Peace wants all wars to end.
 To worship the babe born in Bethlehem means facing reality, means seeking to end war.
 But following God in the way of Jesus also means we don’t believe in hopelessness.
 It means we’ve got some work to do.

-From the Buerstetta Family to yours: Merry Christmas to all who celebrate it!
-Happy Holidays to all others!
+From the Buerstetta family to yours: Merry Christmas to all who celebrate it!
+Happy Holidays to all!